AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/interfaces/page.pageapi.md

 *Inherited from [PageApiProperties](page.pageapiproperties.md).[spinner](page.pageapiproperties.md#spinner)*

 Gets or sets a value indicating whether or not to show a spinner on the page.
-This configuration value is NOT used for the initial loading spinner (see Route Configuration hideInitialSpinner for that), but can be used to dismiss it if the spinner needs to be dismissed before a solution invokes runtime.done().
+This configuration value is not used for the initial loading spinner (see Route Configuration hideInitialSpinner for that), but can be used to dismiss it if the spinner needs to be dismissed before a solution invokes runtime.done().

 ***Example:***